internetarchive/brozzler/README.rst

 may optionally be used instead of Chromium or Chrome to run Brozzler without a visisble browser window or X11 server.
 At the time of writing ``headless_shell`` is a separate Linux-only executable and must be compiled from source.
-Beware that compiling Chrome requires 10 GB of disk space, several GB of RAM and patience.
+Beware that compiling Chromium requires 10 GB of disk space, several GB of RAM and patience.

 Start by installing the dependencies listed in Chromium's `Linux-specific build